logo

 Fukushima created the Neocognitron in the 1980s, an early neural network that had an impact on convolutional neural networks (CNNs).
 The model led to most of the current advancements in deep learning for image recognition.
 He worked on Japan's Fifth Generation Computer Systems Project, which aimed at developing AI and logic programming.

-8. France — Yann LeCun
+8. Father of AI in the France — Yann LeCun

 "We’re teaching machines to see, hear and speak."